I've been seeing a craniosacral therapist for the last couple of months (in addition to other therapists)

 As somebody with agoraphobia, there is nothing as off-putting and stress-inducing as somebody who tells me to do stuff (in the real world).
 One of the main reasons I liked and trusted my therapist was that in our initial sessions, I told her I didn't want to give up coffee or leave the house.
 And she looked at me and said - that's okay you're not ready, you don't have to do anything.

-In the several sessions of craniosacral therapy I've had so far (my therapist is only in town once a week), I've had one uncomfortable session (including a fit of sneezes that wouldn't stop) and several energising ones.
+In the several sessions of craniosacral therapy I've had so far (my therapist is only in town once a week), I've had one uncomfortable session (including a fit of sneezes that wouldn't stop) and several that I would describe as restorative.
 She called the sneezes discharge and said they are a good thing - tears, sweat, etc, are also good.